isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/activeconnection-property-ado-md.md

 > [!NOTE]
 > [!HINWEIS] Achten Sie in Visual Basic darauf, das **Set** -Schlüsselwort zu verwenden, wenn Sie die **ActiveConnection** -Eigenschaft auf ein **Connection** -Objekt festlegen.
 Wenn Sie das **Set** -Schlüsselwort nicht verwenden, legen Sie die **ActiveConnection** -Eigenschaft gleich der Standardeigenschaft des **Connection** -Objekts , **ConnectionString**, fest.
 Der Code ist funktionsfähig; Sie erstellen jedoch eine zusätzliche Verbindung mit der Datenquelle, was sich negativ auf die Leistung auswirken kann.

-Wenn Sie den MSOLAP-Datenanbieter verwenden, legen Sie die Datenquelle in einer Verbindungszeichenfolge auf einen Servernamen fest, und legen Sie für den ursprünglichen Katalog den Namen eines Katalogs aus der Datenquelle fest.
-Legen Sie als Speicherort den vollständigen Dateipfad der CUB-Datei fest, um eine Verbindung mit einer Cubedatei herzustellen, die von einen Server getrennt ist.
-Legen Sie in jedem Fall für den Anbieter den Anbieternamen fest.
-Mit der folgenden Zeichenfolge wird z.
-B. eine Verbindung mit dem Katalog Bobs Video Store auf dem Server Servername mit dem MSOLAP-Anbieter hergestellt:
+When using the MSOLAP data provider, set the data source in a connection string to a server name and set the initial catalog to the name of a catalog from the data source.
+To connect to a cube file that is disconnected from a server, set the location to the full path to the .CUB file.
+In either case, set the provider to the provider name.
+For example, the following string connects to a catalog named Bobs Video Store on a server named Servername with the MSOLAP Provider:

 `"Data Source=Servername;Initial Catalog=Bobs Video Store;Provider=msolap"`

-Die folgende Zeichenfolge stellt eine Verbindung mit einer lokalen Cubedatei am Speicherort C:\\MSDASDK\\Beispiele\\Oledb\\Olap\\Daten\\bobsvid.cub:
+Die folgende Zeichenfolge stellt eine Verbindung mit einer lokalen Cubedatei am Speicherort\\C\\:\\MSDASDK\\Samples OLEDB OLAP\\Data\\bobsvid.
+Cub her:

 `"Location=C:\MSDASDK\samples\oledb\olap\data\bobsvid.cub;Provider=msolap"`